What is behind the name Atelier Ludwigsburg-Paris?

 In the class work phases you will deepen your knowledge in the different areas of the film industry.
 That means attending seminars and workshops and broadening your skills and experience with the help of case studies.

 During your time in Ludwigsburg, Paris and London you will attend seminars in the respective film schools.
 Selected instructors from the film industry will give classes and share their expertise in many different fields.
-The syllabus includes script development, financing, cost calculation, contract law, shooting planning, on-site shooting, promotion, distribution and international sales.
+The syllabus includes script development, budgeting, financing, contract law, shooting planning, on-site shooting, promotion, distribution and international sales.

 A further important component of the training year is specialised workshops at the different locations of the Atelier.
 For example, during the Berlinale workshops running over several days will offer valuable insights into the US film business.
 Under the guidance of instructors from the United States you will learn about the fundamental differences in the American film market.
 The aim is to broaden your horizons – and look at the film industry in Europe with new eyes.